symbol/symbol-docs/source/concepts/namespace.rst

 Duration
 ********

-At the time of the namespace **registration**, you must set the number of confirmed blocks you would like to rent the namespace for.
+At the time of the namespace registration, you must set the number of confirmed blocks you would like to rent the namespace for.

 The maximum namespace duration is ``365`` days.
 By default, the network is configured to generate a block every ``15`` seconds.
 You can use the following formula to convert approximately days to blocks: